Olaf Kölzig: Playing career

 The Capitals qualified for the playoffs, and Huet started every game in their first round series against the Philadelphia Flyers.
 The Capitals lost in seven games.
 A few weeks after their elimination, Kölzig announced he did not intend to return to the team.
 On 1 July 2008, Kölzig became an unrestricted free agent and signed a $1.5 million, 1-year contract with the Tampa Bay Lightning, where he served as the back-up goalie to Mike Smith.
 Upon Kölzig's return to D.C. as a member of Tampa Bay, he was loudly cheered and a video in tribute to his time with the Caps was shown.
 On 28 January 2009, it was announced that Kölzig would miss the rest of the 2008–09 season due to a ruptured biceps tendon in his left arm.

 Kölzig was traded to the Toronto Maple Leafs along with Jamie Heward, Andy Rogers and a 4th round pick on 4 March 2009 as part of a trade deadline deal for Richard Petiot.
 As he was at that time suffering from an injury that would see him out for the rest of the 2008–09 season, the end of which would also see his contract expire, his acquisition from Tampa Bay was largely seen as an effort by Toronto general manager Brian Burke to "buy" the 4th round pick by taking on Kölzig's deadweight salary.

 On 23 September 2009, Kölzig announced his retirement from the NHL.
 Later that year, Kölzig was named to the ECHL Hall of Fame at the 2010 ECHL All-Star Game in Ontario, California.

-The Capitals have not issued Kölzig's number 37 since his retirement.
+The Capitals have not issued Kölzig's number 37 to anyone since his retirement.

 Personal life

 In 2005, Kölzig and fellow Tri-City Americans alumnus Stu Barnes became part of an ownership group in their former major junior team, assuring the existence of the Americans in Kennewick, Washington.

 Kölzig is known for his service off the ice as well as his accomplishments on the ice.
 Along with fellow NHLers Byron Dafoe and Scott Mellanby, he founded Athletes Against Autism to raise awareness of autism and encourage more research, as well as the Carson Kolzig Foundation for Youth Autism in honour of his son, who is autistic.
 Because of his local and national service, he was awarded the NHL's King Clancy Memorial Trophy for humanitarian service in 2006, named one of the 10 Washingtonians of the Year by Washingtonian Magazine in 2000, and one of only four non-Canadian winners to receive the NHL Foundation Player Award.

-Growing up, Kölzig was a fan of the Toronto Maple Leafs.
+Kölzig was a fan of the Toronto Maple Leafs while growing up.

 International play

-Kölzig was also the starting goalie for the German Olympic team at the 1998 Winter Olympics in Nagano, Japan, recording a 1.00 GAA and went 2–0.
+Kölzig was the starting goaltender for the German Olympic team at the 1998 Winter Olympics in Nagano, Japan recording a 1.00 GAA and went 2–0.
 He played for Germany at the 2004 World Cup of Hockey, and went 0–3 with a 3.34 GAA.
 Kölzig also started in goal for Germany at the 2006 Winter Olympics in Turin, Italy.